The key ingredients of liquid Marseille soap

 Organic and ethical ingredients

 The modern era has seen the emergence of a collective awareness of the environmental impact of our consumer choices.
 With this in mind, liquid Marseille soap has adapted and reinvented itself, incorporating organic and ethical ingredients.
 These new formulas give priority to oils from organic farming, guaranteeing the traceability and purity of raw materials.
-Respect for natural cycles in the extraction of these oils ensures a smaller ecological footprint, while preserving the nutritional qualities essential for our skin.
+Respecting natural cycles in the extraction of these oils ensures a smaller ecological footprint, while preserving the nutritional qualities essential for our skin.

 Alternatives to traditional oils